Lastik/money-transfer-sample/README.md

 1 ­ the code produced by you is expected to be of good quality.
 2 ­ there are no detailed requirements, use common sense.

 Please put your work on github or bitbucket.

+#How to run:

+Call "sbt run" from the root project directory.